puppetlabs/puppetlabs-apache/README.md

 }
 ~~~

-You need to set the contexts using `semanage fcontext` not `chcon` because `file {...}` resources reset the context to the values in the database if the resource isn't specifying the context.
+You need to set the contexts using `semanage fcontext` instead of `chcon` because Puppet's `file` resources reset the values' context in the database if the resource doesn't specify it.

 ### FreeBSD

-In order to use this module on FreeBSD, you *must* use apache24-2.4.12 (www/apache24) or newer.
+In order to use this module on FreeBSD, you _must_ use apache24-2.4.12 (www/apache24) or newer.

 ## Development

 ### Contributing

-Puppet Labs modules on the Puppet Forge are open projects, and community contributions are essential for keeping them great.
-We can’t access the huge number of platforms and myriad of hardware, software, and deployment configurations that Puppet is intended to serve.
+[Puppet Labs][] modules on the [Puppet Forge][] are open projects, and community contributions are essential for keeping them great.
+We can’t access the huge number of platforms and myriad hardware, software, and deployment configurations that Puppet is intended to serve.

-We want to keep it as easy as possible to contribute changes so that our modules work in your environment.
-There are a few guidelines that we need contributors to follow so that we can have a chance of keeping on top of things.
+We want to make it as easy as possible to contribute changes so our modules work in your environment, but we also need contributors to follow a few guidelines to help us maintain and improve the modules' quality.

-Read the complete module [contribution guide](https://docs.puppetlabs.com/forge/contributing.html).
+For more information, please read the complete [module contribution guide][].

 ### Running tests

-This project contains tests for both [rspec-puppet](http://rspec-puppet.com/) and [beaker-rspec](https://github.com/puppetlabs/beaker-rspec) to verify functionality.
-For in-depth information please see their respective documentation.
+This project contains tests for both [rspec-puppet][] and [beaker-rspec][] to verify functionality.
+For detailed information on using these tools, please see their respective documentation.

-Quickstart:

-#### Ruby > 1.8.7
+#### Testing quickstart: Ruby > 1.8.7

 ~~~
 gem install bundler